samdods/DZLObjcAdditions/README.md

 An implementation for a protocol specification.
 Any optional protocol methods may be implemented here and these methods will automatically be added to any class that conforms to the protocol.
 (Anyone familiar with Ruby could think of this as an Objective-C equivalent to a mixin.)

+### @synthesize_lazy

+Synthesize an instance variable getter method, in which the underlying ivar is returned if non-nil.
+If the ivar is nil the ivar is set to a new instance of the given type and returned.

+### @class_singleton

+Implements a class method with the given name, returning a singleton of the specified type.

 # Examples